Slain football players remembered as funny, sweet, ambitious - WHIZ News

-D’Sean Perry shifted seamlessly from linebacker to defensive end when the coaches asked — he said he was “just trying to help the team win.”
-He also was a studio artist who loved anime and to cook.

-Devin Chandler transferred in from Wisconsin, where the wide receiver returned a total of four kicks for 85 yards, including three returns against Notre Dame.
-He was known for his sense of humor and for lifting people up.
+Chandler transferred in from Wisconsin and had yet to play at Virginia.

+“He just was a big kid.
+Smiled all the time.
+Loved to dance.
+Loved to sing.
+Loved to compete, even though the guys revealed that he wasn’t very good at video games, but he thought he was,” Elliott said, laughing.
+“But he loved to compete.”

-The three University of Virginia juniors were returning from a class trip Sunday when authorities say they were killed by a fellow student and former football player.
+The three young men were returning from a class trip Sunday night when authorities say they were killed by a fellow student and former football player.
 Two other students were wounded, including another football player, Mike Hollins, who underwent a second surgery Tuesday.

-The deaths shook the school in Charlottesville.
-But the grief was felt widely, penetrating football programs across the country — in part because college athletes can move around more with the easing of transfer restrictions.

-Wayne Taulapapa, a running back who transferred from Virginia to the University of Washington, tweeted: “You were never just football players, but rather examples of great and honorable young men.”

 LAVEL DAVIS JR.

-Davis was a wide receiver from Dorchester, South Carolina.
+Davis was from Dorchester, South Carolina.
 His major was undecided in the College of Arts and Sciences.
-Davis finished the 2020 season ranked No. 2 in the nation and No. 1 in the Atlantic Coast Conference for average yards per reception, among many other accolades.
+Davis finished the 2020 season ranked No. 2 in the nation and No. 1 in the Atlantic Coast Conference for average yards per reception.

 Herman Moore, who developed a friendship with Davis as an alumni-mentor, said Davis was hoping to finish his college career on a high note after bouncing back from his injury.